 - Lack of location information makes it difficult to optimize communication to prefer nodes that are close over distant nodes.
 E.g. a cluster aware router would be more efficient if it would prefer routing messages to nodes in the own data center.

 To avoid some of these problems one can run a separate Akka Cluster per data center and use another communication channel between the data centers, such as HTTP, an external message broker or Cluster Client.
 However, many of the nice tools that are built on top of the Cluster membership information are lost.
 For example, it wouldn’t be possible to use Distributed Data across the separate clusters.

 We often recommend implementing a micro-service as one Akka Cluster.
-The external API of the service would be HTTP or a message broker, and not Akka Remoting or Cluster, but the internal communication within the service that is running on several nodes would use ordinary actor messaging or the tools based on Akka Cluster.
+The external API of the service would be HTTP, gRPC or a message broker, and not Akka Remoting or Cluster (see additional discussion in the Lagom Framework docs: Internal and External Communication Internal and External Communication), but the internal communication within the service that is running on several nodes would use ordinary actor messaging or the tools based on Akka Cluster.
 When deploying this service to multiple data centers it would be inconvenient if the internal communication could not use ordinary actor messaging because it was separated into several Akka Clusters.
 The benefit of using Akka messaging internally is performance as well as ease of development and reasoning about your domain in terms of Actors.

 Therefore, it’s possible to make the Akka Cluster aware of data centers so that one Akka Cluster can span multiple data centers and still be tolerant to network partitions.